68jomon/newrepository/README.md

 # newrepository
 hello
-this is just for demonstrating between my public rpository and local repository
+this is just for demonstrating a connection between my public rpository and local repository